 If you are experiencing problems, please call the Transportation Department at 340-2962 and every effort will be made to assist you in a timely manner.
 We are also available via email: BusStops@edmondschools.net.

 Parents of students riding the bus to school should check their child’s health each day prior to sending them to the bus stop.
-A student with a fever of 100 degrees Fahrenheit or greater will not be allowed to ride the bus.
+If your child is sick and you suspect they have Covid please keep them home while you are awaiting testing results.

 Sign up for Text Messaging to Get Real-Time Information on Bus Delays

-Edmond Public Schools is excited to announce text messaging service for middle school and high school bus riders and their parents.
+Edmond Public Schools has text messaging service for middle school and high school bus riders and their parents.
 Text messaging allows us to deliver important information about school closings, bus delays and more via SMS text messaging through our School Messenger system-the same system currently being used to send automated phone calls.
 The process is simple and only takes a few seconds to complete.

 Steps to Subscribe: